nodejs/node/doc/api/cluster.markdown

 ## Worker

 This object contains all public information and method about a worker.
-In the master it can be obtainedusing `cluster.workers`.
-In a worker it can be obtained ained using `cluster.worker`.
+In the master it can be obtained using `cluster.workers`.
+In a worker it can be obtained using `cluster.worker`.

 ### Worker.uniqueID

-Each new worker is given its own unique id, this id i stored in the `uniqueID`.
+Each new worker is given its own unique id, this id is stored in the `uniqueID`.

 ### Worker.process